wojtek0126/PCS_course_simulator_React/README.md

 Week 2 - second module goes, engine now draws up to two events.
 Exam correction occurs day 2(tuesday) and day 4 thursday(in case of third chance) and takes whole day, player still can use item.
 Repeat until week 6 ends
+Final draw of four events, all buffs and debuffs reset and won't work.
+Player can use multiple items at once.
+Must-do events not counting.
 Final project - engine draws ending result depending on overall score, screen renders appropriate ending screen.
 Hall of fame appears with top 3 players and player ranking underneath.
 Options to exit to main menu or retry.